Miss A. Martin-Mills

 It was my vision to develop a music curriculum that allowed prior knowledge to be built upon and enable the children to have a varied and deep understanding of a variety of different genres of music.
 I believe that it is vital that our music curriculum not only teaches the children the fundamental music skills, but also allows them to understand the deeper meaning of music throughout the centuries.

-We carefully planned the music curriculum at Shobnall Primary School and it now allows children to experience contrasting genres of music sequentially throughout the school year.
+We carefully planned the music curriculum at Shobnall Primary & Nursery School and it now allows children to experience contrasting genres of music sequentially throughout the school year.
 We felt it was important for each genre/topic to be taught within the same term across the year groups to enhance collaborative opportunities across the school, as music is all about collaboration!
-We have taken the key content from the National Curriculum, as well as the Milestones and Threshold Concepts from the Essentials curriculum, to ensure that the children are being exposed to the four key elements of music (composition, transcription, performance and description) every term as well as developing a widening repertoire of music.
+We have taken the key content from the National Curriculum, as well as the Model Music Curriculum, to ensure that the children are being exposed to the four key elements of music (composition, transcription, performance and description) every term as well as developing a widening repertoire of music.

 The curriculum teaches the genres sequentially across the whole school at the same time.
 This allows for a seamless progression of musical skills, terminology and repertoire of music to be developed as the children are able to return to their long term memory to recall what they already know about the genre.
 They are then able to build upon that prior knowledge year by year through the progression of skills and terminology that they are introduced to, resulting in a deepening of their understanding of that genre.
 It gives me a great sense of pride to see the children appreciating the same genre of music across of wide range of ages and the deepening of their understanding as they move through the academy.